ethereum/trin/README.md

 philosophy rather than the LES client/server model, which has introduced challenges in an altruistic environment.

+## Repository Structure

+Trin is a collection of networks.

+The repository is structured as follows:

+- `trin/`: The main entry point to run a holistic Ethereum portal client
+- `trin-history/`: The chain history network
+- `trin-state/`: The state network

 ## Ready for production?

 LOL, not even a little bit.
 At the last readme update, this was simply a proxy